Torbet/fastapi-auth-example/README.md

 ### Testing

 This project includes a full test suite using pytest, FastAPI’s TestClient, and an in-memory SQLite test database.

+It also included a github action workflow to automatically run these tests on push to main branch.

 Install test dependencies: